osstech-jp/mailman/src/mailman/rest/docs/membership.rst

 specific address, or more generally by their preferred address.
 A subscribed user is called a member.

-The list owner wants to subscribe Elly to the `ant` mailing list.
-Since Elly's email address is not yet known to Mailman, a user is created for her.
+Elly subscribes to the `ant` mailing list.
+Since her email address is not yet known to Mailman, a user is created for her.
+By default, she gets a regular delivery.

-By default, get gets a regular delivery.
+By pre-verifying her subscription, we don't require Elly to verify that her email address is valid.
+By pre-confirming her subscription too, no confirmation email will be sent.
+Pre-approval means that the list moderator won't have to approve her subscription request.

     >>> dump_json('http://localhost:9001/3.0/members', {
     ...           'list_id': 'ant.example.com',